 Those buildings and structures existing within the Flood Plain on the date of the adoption of this Plan may be recognized as permitted uses in the implementing Zoning By-law.
-The improvement, expansion, alteration and replacement of existing structures lying in a Flood Plain may be permitted by site-specific amendment to the Zoning By-law provided that existing hazards are not aggravated.
-Appropriate flood protection measures will meet the approval of Conservation Sudbury or MNRF.
-F
+The improvement, expansion, alteration and replacement of existing structures lying in a Flood Plain may be permitted by site-specific amendment to the Zoning By-law \provided that existing hazards are not aggravated\.
+Appropriate flood protection measures will meet the approval of Conservation Sudbury\the\NDCA\or MNRF.
+Fickel District Conservation Authority, and where applicable, the Ministry of Natural Resources.
+(2007 MMAH Mod #16)

-10.2.2 Additional Hazard Land Policies
+10.2.2 Additional Hazard Land PoliciesSpecial Flood Plain Areas

-There are additional circumstances in the former City of Sudbury, Dowling, Azilda, Chelmsford, Lake Wanapitei and Lake Panache where additional policies apply.
-These policies are addressed in Section 20.7.
+There are additional special circumstances in the former City of Sudbury, Dowling, Azilda, Chelmsford, Lake Wanapitei and Lake Panache where additional special policies apply.
+These special policies are addressed in Section 21.7., Special Flood Plain Policies.